Warped Hypertime Representations for Long-term Autonomy of Mobile Robots: Method

-While the hypertime extension, error estimation and periodicity estimation steps of the method are quite straightforward, deterministic and computationally inexpensive, the way we build the model of the probability distribution over the hypertime space is key to the method's predictive efficiency.
-The main issue of the hypertime space is its sparsity, because the time, which is linear and one-dimensional, is projected onto a single-dimensional curve lying on a multi-dimensional hypersphere.
-This causes problems with the numerical stability of many algorithms that we tested.
-Thus, we dedicated a significant effort into testing various clustering methods, their initialisations and metrics.
-Since this letter is concerned with the idea of using the hypertime space to allow robots to take into account cyclic environment variations during their long-term operation, we will give a short overview of the methods tested on the scenarios described in Section~\ref{sec:experiments}.
-A thorough comparison of the aforementioned methods and settings is beyond the scope of this article and will be presented in a separate paper.
+While the hypertime extension, error estimation, and periodicity estimation steps of the method are quite straightforward, deterministic and computationally inexpensive, the way to build the model of the probability distribution over the hypertime space is key to the method's predictive accurracy.
+The main issue of the hypertime space is its sparsity, because the time, which is linear and one-dimensional, is projected onto a multi-dimensional \reve{hyper-torus}.
+With the growing number of modelled periodicities (and thus, the number of temporal dimensions), many algorithms that we tested exhibited \reva{numerical instability}.
+Thus, we dedicated a significant effort into testing various clustering methods, their initialisations and metrics \cite{kruse2007fundamentals}.